xangadix/oscRemapper/README.md

 ABOUT
 =====

-ReMapper tries to elegantly use a joystick, or rather a gamepad, as an interface device for Resolume VJ software.
+OscRemapper tries to elegantly use a joystick, or rather a gamepad, as an interface device for Resolume VJ software.

 At the moment, the project consists in oscjoy1.10 and the oscRemapper.